swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 WebSocket is a communication protocol that enables two-way, real-time interaction between an HTTP client and server.
 It is designed to work over a single, long-lived connection, which significantly reduces overhead compared to traditional HTTP request-response cycles.
 This protocol uses HTTP 1 to establish the connection, and then upgrades it to the WebSocket protocol, allowing both the client and server to send and receive messages asynchronously.

 WebSockets are particularly useful for applications that require low latency and high-frequency updates, such as online gaming, chat applications, and live data feeds.
-The protocol supports full-duplex communication, meaning data can be sent and received simultaneously, which enhances performance and responsiveness.
+The protocol supports full-duplex communication, meaning data can be sent and received simultaneously.
 This efficient data transfer method helps in creating more interactive applications, providing a smoother user experience.

 ## WebSockets vs long polling vs HTTP streaming, and server-sent events